ned14/llfio/Readme.md

 - [ ] Move handle caching into native_handle_type?
 Overlapped flag is especially needed.
 - [ ] Implement the long planned ACID key-value BLOB store with a very simple engine based on atomic renames and send it to Boost for peer review.
+  - You may need compression, https://github.com/johnezang/pithy looks easily convertible into header-only C++ and has a snappy-like performance to compression ratio.
+Make sure you merge the bug fixes from the forks first.

 - [ ] All time based kernel tests need to use soak test based API and auto adjust to valgrind.
-- [ ] Raise the sanitisers on per-commit CI via ctest.
+- [x] Raise the sanitisers on per-commit CI via ctest.
 - [ ] Rename all ParseProjectVersionFromHpp etc to parse_project_version_from_hpp etc
 - [ ] In DEBUG builds, have io_handle always not fill buffers passed to remind people to use pointers returned!